mattiasu96/PYNQ-ap_fixed-converter/README.md

 However, Python doesn't support ap_fixed data types, so we need to convert our float/int/ecc...
 Python data types to something that is compatible with our hardware ports/interfaces.

+The code requires the [fxp math](https://github.com/francof2a/fxpmath) library installed.

 ## Example